You’re doing good things for the environment

 Since the launch of our carbon neutral program in 2016, 370,000 customers have chosen to make a positive impact on our environment by opting in to Go Neutral for their home electricity or gas, or both.

 Together we've been able to offset more than 4.1 million tonnes of carbon emissions since 2016 – that’s the equivalent of taking around 1,281,250 cars off the road for one year.*

 Your decision to take part in Go Neutral (at no extra cost to you) helps us to support climate action projects that offset your carbon emissions and benefit communities around the world.

-*Using a factor of 3.2 t/passenger car/year.
+*Using a factor of 3.2 tonnes/passenger car/year.
 Based on 2016 Australian passenger vehicle numbers (Australian Bureau of Statistics Motor Vehicle Census) and 2016 greenhouse gas emissions for cars (National Greenhouse Gas Inventory’s AEGIS database).

 How carbon offsetting works

 If you're using energy derived from fossil fuels, this is releasing carbon into the atmosphere.

 To reduce the environmental impact of your carbon emissions, we purchase certificates that fund projects that remove or cancel the equivalent amount of greenhouse gases i.e. 'offset' emissions.

 The resulting ‘net’ level of those emissions is zero – which is great for the environment!